A woman at work reviews sticky notes on a clear board.

 Pay more than the minimum

 One way to manage your credit card account is to avoid interest charges by paying each month’s statement balance in full and on time.
-If you get into this habit and pay on time every month, you shouldn't have to worry about late fees.
+If you get into this habit and pay on time every month, you shouldn’t worry about late fees.

 Paying your credit card balance in full